Environmental Protesters Block French Cruise Liner Port

-Marseille: Environmental activists blocked the cruise ship port in the southern French city of Marseille on Saturday to protest against the sea, air and climate pollution generated by these huge vessels.
+MARSEILLE - Environmental activists blocked France's leading cruise liner port in the southern city of Marseille on Saturday to protest against the sea, air and climate pollution generated by the huge vessels.

-About 20 members of Extinction Rebellion and Marseille-based Stop Croisieres (Stop Cruises) made a chain of canoes in the water across the entry to France's leading port for cruise liners, an AFP correspondent reported.

 The demonstration forced one ship to turn back at 7:00 am and moor further down the coast.
 Others had to stay in stand-by outside the port until about 9:30 am.